Loading...

 Welcome to today's lesson.

-And by the end of this lesson, you will be able to provide examples of the different ways binary digits are physically represented in digital devices.
+Today's lesson is called "Measurements of data" from the unit "Data representation: text and numbers."
+And by the end of this lesson, you'll be able to provide examples of the different ways binary digits are physically represented in digital devices.

-There are two keywords to today's lesson: Unit.
+There are two keywords to today's lesson.

-Unit is a standard measurement used to quantify the amount of digital information.
+Unit: unit is a standard measurement used to quantify the amount of digital information.

-Prefix changes the size of the unit by a certain amount.
+Prefix: prefix changes the size of the unit by a certain amount.

 There are three sections to today's lesson.

-So let's start with Convert between bits and bytes.
+So let's start with convert between bits and bytes.

 We use nanometers to measure the size of molecules.